 - Both thrive in a balanced fertilized soil.

-- Blooming herbs attract pollinators that are good for strawberries.
+- Blooming herbs attract pollinators that are good for strawberries and other berry plants.

 What types of herbs to grow?

 What herbs to plant is where it gets fun because there are so many to pick from.